electricilies/backend/.rules/100-business-logic.md

 ### Product-Category

-- ✅ Every product MUST have exactly one category
+- Every product MUST have exactly one category
-- ✅ Category cannot be null
+- Category cannot be null

 ### Attributes vs Options

-- **Attributes:** For filtering/search (Material, Brand, Season)
+- **Attributes:** For filtering/search (Material, Brand, Season), can be reused across products
 - **Options:** Create variants (Size, Color)

 ### Variants

+- A simple product must have exact one variant
+- A configurable product must have at least one variant
+- Variants are combinations of option values
-- ✅ Each variant has unique SKU
+- Each variant has unique SKU
-- ✅ Own price, quantity, images
+- Own price, quantity, images
-- ✅ Partial matrix allowed (not all combinations required)
+- Partial matrix allowed (not all combinations required)
-- ✅ Can be soft-deleted independently
+- Can be soft-deleted independently

 **Example:**